Skip to main content

 2. Testing mode

-โš ๏ธ Caution: StoryChief won't allow you to publish multi-channel or publish social posts to this article when in Testing mode.
+โš ๏ธ Caution: StoryChief won't allow you to publish multi-channel or social posts to this article when in Testing mode.

 3. Debug mode